Darren Styles: Force & Styles

-His first records were as part of the breakbeat hardcore group DJ Force & The Evolution (with Paul Hobbs, James Broomfield and Paul Hughes) released in 1993.
+His first records were as part of the breakbeat hardcore group DJ Force & The Evolution (with Force, Jamie Ritmen, and Paul Hughes) released in 1993.
 The group signed to hardcore record label Kniteforce and many of their tracks were played by Carl Cox.
 The group also produced tracks using the alias A Sense of Summer for another hardcore label Universal Records owned by Slipmatt.

-In 1995, he and Paul Hobbs set up their own label UK Dance Records so they could quickly release more material and have complete artistic licence over their records.
+In 1995, he and Hobbs set up their own label UK Dance Records so they could quickly release more material and have complete artistic licence over their records.
 They began producing using the alias Force & Styles and released many 12-inch records on UK Dance and by 1996 their popularity had grown so that they were DJing every weekend up and down the UK, as well as touring Australia, North America, and Ibiza on a regular basis.
 The two also held residencies at various events including those by Slammin Vinyl, Helter Skelter and United Dance.

 By 1997, they had produced some of the biggest happy hardcore tracks of the time, many of which went on to be covered by commercial dance artists, including singles "Heart of Gold", "Paradise & Dreams", "Pretty Green Eyes", "Pacific Sun" and "Field of Dreams".
 Force & Styles picked up many awards at this time and they were the first ever hardcore DJs to do a guest mix for Pete Tong's Essential Mix radio show on BBC Radio 1.

 Force & Styles released three albums: All over the UK (1996), Simply Electric (1998) - a compilation of tracks by DJ Force & The Evolution and Force & Styles - and their greatest hits album Heart of Gold (2000).